 Globally, the demand of internal pacemakers is now on a rise.
 This can be attributed to increase in cardiac diseases, better paying capacity as well as lifestyle.
 What's a cause of worry for Cardiologists is that in India, about 1,00,000 patients suffer from bradycardia (slow heart rate) every year.
 However, only 20,000 patients resort to pacemakers in India annually.
 The reason for this is the lack of awareness of patients as well as doctors.

 These devices are safer than ever before.
 "Although, pacemaker technology has extended the lives of millions of patients but upto few years back these patients are prohibited from receiving the MRI scans, a widely practiced diagnostic method for many common diseases and conditions, because their devices could interact with MRI machines, potentially affecting the device or patient safety,".
-But now MRI compatible pacemakers are available in Few leading Hospitals in NCR including Max Hospital Shalimar Bagh which abolishes the risk of interaction of pacemakers with MRI, since these New generation pacemakers have No ferro magnetic elements.
+But now MRI compatible pacemakers are available in Few leading Hospitals in NCR including Max Hospital Shalimar Bagh, best heart hospital in Delhi which abolishes the risk of interaction of pacemakers with MRI, since these New generation pacemakers have No ferro magnetic elements.

 In western countries, for every million people, 600 to 700 pacemakers are implanted, but in India, for every million people, we implant only eight to nine pacemakers.
 There are many factors that have resulted into lower number of implants per million.
 The major reasons are low awareness levels, affordability, lack of Advance Cardiac centres, indifference to quality of life, thin cover of Insurance system in India.